 Ultra, one of the largest electronic music festivals in the U.S., was forced to cancel this year's event by the city of Miami, after Florida declared a public health emergency due to coronavirus in the state.
 The festival was rescheduled for March 2021.
 However, it's unclear whether whether the festival, which was set to be headlined by the likes of Flume and David Guetta, will feature the same line-up scheduled for this year.

-On March 10, Coachella Tweeted that the festival would be postponed until October.
-"While this decision comes at a time of universal uncertainty, we take the safety and health of our guests, staff and community very seriously," the announcement reads.
+On March 10, Coachella tweeted that the festival would be postponed until October.
+"While this decision comes at a time of universal uncertainty, we take the safety and health of our guests, staff and community very seriously," the announcement read.
 "We urge everyone to follow the guidelines and protocols put forth by public health officials."
 The festival promised guests that tickets will be honored, and that customers who can no longer attend will get a refund.
-The official dates are now Oct.
-9-11 and Oct.
-16-18.

 Bachelor Nation's favorite music festival, Stagecoach, has also been delayed due to coronavirus concerns.
-The festival takes place the week after Coachella at the same site, and has also been rescheduled for late October.
-It will now take place on Oct.
-23, 24, and 25, per a Goldenvoice press release obtained by Bustle.
+The festival takes place the week after Coachella at the same site, and was originally rescheduled for late October.
+However, like Coachella, Stagecoach has been officially canceled for the year.
+Next year's edition is currently set for April 23-25, 2021.

 The Paley Center announced that their 2020 PaleyFest would be postponed until further notice on Wednesday.
 The annual event, which hosts panels on various television shows including talks with creators and stars, was scheduled to include panels on shows like The Mandalorian and Outlander.
 "We are exploring options to reschedule the festival and all ticket purchases will be honored for the new dates," the Paley Center said in a statement, via Entertainment Tonight.